3169651074/RendererTest/README.md

 # RendererTest
 A simple CPU ray tracing renderer
+View files/Ray-Tracing.md/pdf for more information